Rojina99/BaghChalProject/README.md

                 -------------->humanplayerdata
    ```

-It might take a while to generate this data so we have also uploaded the data in dropbox which can be inserted inside project folder into the structure mentioned above.
+It might take a while to generate this data so we have also uploaded the data in dropbox which can be inserted inside project folder into the structure mentioned above with code for BaghChal Project.

 The link to dropbox is